This post may contain affiliate links for which I earn a commission. Read my disclosure page here.

 Instructions

-• In a large bowl, combine the cooked salmon and the rest of the ingredients and mix everything.
+• In a large bowl, combine the cooked salmon and the rest of the ingredients.

-• Season the salmon salad with salt and pepper.
+• Mix the salmon salad ingredients, and season with salt and pepper.

-• Serve it warm or cold, or enjoy it on a sandwich.
+• Serve the fresh salmon salad warm or cold or on a sandwich.

 Video